Quasi-stationary Monte Carlo and the ScaLE Algorithm

-The construction of our estimator requires evaluation of the constants $\nabla\log\pi(\hat{\mathbf{x}})$ and $\text{div\,}\nabla\log\pi(\hat{\mathbf{x}})$.
-Although both are be $\mathcal{O}(n)$ evaluations they only have to be computed once, and furthermore their calculation can be done entirely in parallel.
-For a given target density we would then proceed to compute a suitable $\tilde{\lambda}$ for our sub-sampler.
-We return at the end of this section to consider finding an appropriate $\tilde{\lambda}$ and its growth with $n$.\\ \\ Embedding our sub-sampling estimator described above within the QSMC algorithm of \secref{s:qsmc}, we arrive at \algref{alg:scale} which we call the \textit{Scalable Langevin Exact algorithm (ScaLE)}.
-A similar modification could be made to the rejection-sampling version, R-QSMC, which we discussed in \secref{s:qsmc} and detailed in \apxref{apx:rqsmc}.
-We term this variant \textit{Rejection Scalable Langevin Exact algorithm (R-ScaLE)} and provide full algorithmic details in \apxref{apx:r-scale}.
+The estimators $\tilde{\alpha}_I(\mathbf{x})$ and $\tilde{\phi}_A(\mathbf{x})$ are nothing more than classical {\em control variate} estimators, albeit in a fairly elaborate setting, and henceforth we shall refer to these accordingly.

-\\\\ As previously motivated, given our auxiliary random variable $A\sim\mathcal{A}$ and estimator $\tilde{\phi}_A(\cdot)$ both have $\mathcal{O}(1)$ computational complexity, the iterative computational complexity and scalability of the ScaLE algorithm is determined entirely by $\tilde{\lambda}$.
-In particular, we will analyse the computational cost of ScaLE by studying the growth of the bound on (\ref{eq:subsamplelambda}) as a function of $n$.\\ \\ For simplicity, the argument we present assumes that we have a bound on {the contribution to} the second-derivative of the log-likelihood {for each datum}.
-That is we assume {$\forall I\in\{0,\ldots{},n\}$}
+The construction of the estimator requires evaluation of the constants $\nabla\log\pi(\hat{\mathbf{x}})$ and $\Delta \log\pi(\hat{\mathbf{x}})$.
+Although both are $\mathcal{O}(n)$ evaluations they only have to be computed once, and furthermore, as mentioned above, can be calculated entirely in parallel. \\ \\ The unbiased estimators $\tilde{\alpha}_I(\mathbf{x})$ and $\tilde{\phi}_A(\mathbf{x})$ use (respectively) single and double draws from $\{1,\ldots ,n\}$ although it is possible to replace these by averaging over multiple draws (sampled with replacement), although this is not studied theoretically in the present paper and is exploited only in Section~\ref{s:examp:2} of the empirical study. \\ \\ Embedding our sub-sampling estimator described above within the QSMC algorithm of \secref{s:qsmc}, results in \algref{alg:scale} termed the \textit{Scalable Langevin Exact algorithm (ScaLE)}.
+A similar modification could be made to the rejection sampling version, R-QSMC, which was discussed in \secref{s:qsmc} and detailed in \apxref{apx:rqsmc}.
+This variant is termed the \textit{Rejection Scalable Langevin Exact algorithm (R-ScaLE)} and full algorithmic details are provided in \apxref{apx:r-scale}.